 Texting and driving is particularly dangerous because it involves your eyes, hands and your mind.
 Also, if you read a text while traveling at 55 miles per hour, you will have traveled the length of a football field while your eyes were not on the road.

 If you have suffered injuries or a lost a loved one in a crash involving a distracted driver, you may have legal options.
-Contact our car crash lawyers to find out if you are entitled to compensation for medical bills, lost wages, pain and suffering, and other damages.
+Contact our Baton Rouge car accident lawyers to find out if you are entitled to compensation for medical bills, lost wages, pain and suffering, and other damages.